Cities, Security and Vulnerability

 - Cities and energy security: Policy-relevant research on the intersections of energy security and urban built form in British cities (Carlos Calderon)

-- Security and the vertical view: Work on architectural and urban theories and practices in the post-war period addressing issues of atmospheric security, thought in the broadest sense.
-This work is linked to the history of aerial views of cities and the development of imaging technologies , the vertical bombing of urban areas, and the recent proliferation of unmanned surveillance and military drones (Mark Dorrian and Stephen Graham).
+- Security and the vertical view: Work on urban theories and practices in the post-war period addressing issues of atmospheric security, thought in the broadest sense.
+This work is linked to the history of aerial views of cities and the development of imaging technologies , the vertical bombing of urban areas, and the recent proliferation of unmanned surveillance and military drones (Stephen Graham).

 - The ‘new military urbanism’: Critical research on the urbanization of state and military security agendas associated with the ‘war on terror’, the conceptualization of ‘assymetric’ warfare and the propagation of violence against and through systems of urban infrastructure.
 Related to this are projects addressing local government efforts at critical infrastructure planning and emergency preparedness planning (Stephen Graham).